By attending the 2023 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in person, media attendees can:

 The ACAAI reserves the right to deny press credentials to anyone at any time.

 Registered media will receive an electronic press kit prior to the meeting.

 Information regarding press registrants is proprietary.
 ACAAI does not release the media registration list.

-Only registered media with ACAAI Press Badges are allowed to have personal audio recorders in the meeting rooms.
 Recording of the meeting’s scientific or educational programs for commercial or promotional purposes is not permitted.

-Public Relations Manager
+Director, Public Relations

 American College of Allergy, Asthma and Immunology